SPACE HABITAT R&D

 TESSERAE: Exhibition Pavilion

-The team built a life-size, interactive space habitat as part of our residency at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
-In 2022, we developed a modular, reconfigurable skeleton for the pavilion, for which we were nominated and selected as finalists in the 3D Pioneers International Design Competition.
+The team built a life-size, interactive space habitat model as part of our residency at the Autodesk Technology Center Boston, using advanced technologies in simulation, prototyping, and fabrication to develop the core architectural concept and interior design.
+The modular, reconfigurable skeleton for the Pavilion was selected as a finalist in the 3D Pioneers International Design Competition; the Pavilion has since been exhibited across the country and internationally, from MIT to the TED Vancouver mainstage, to the Seattle Museum of Flight.

 The Pavilion exhibited at The Museum of Flight in Seattle